unification-com/wrkchain/README.md

 The WRKChain SDK will accept a configurable JSON, and generate for your WRKChain:

 - The genesis.json Genesis block
-- A Docker Composition for testing and deployment
+- A Docker Composition for testing
 - Full documentation on how to deploy in a production environment

 ## Configuring a WRKChain